puppetlabs/puppetdb/spec/facts.md

   `["fact", "name"]`: matches facts of the given name
   `["fact", "value"]`: matches facts with the given value
   `["node", "name"]`: matches facts for the given node
+  `["node", "active"]`: matches facts for nodes which are or aren't active

 ##### Operators